Palace of the Patriarchate, Belgrade: Architecture

-The front façade, facing the Cathedral Church, is marked by the massive portico with the decorated and arch-like portal.
+The front façade, facing the Cathedral of Saint Archangel Michael, is marked by the massive portico with the decorated and arch-like portal.
 The portal's prominence is accentuated by the characteristic, deformed short columns, which are a common and recognizable motif of the church architecture projected by the Russian émigré architects.
 Two other distinctive objects on the portal are the coat of arms and a mosaic.
 The relief coat of arms of the Patriarchate was done by the sculptor Vladimir Zagorodnjuk and is located above the semicircular entrance.
 The composition represents two angels which are crowning the coat of arms with the episcopal mitre.
 On the upper section of the front façade, in the niche above the portal, there is a large, elongated mosaic representing John the Baptist.
 It was made on the draft by the painter Vladimir Predojević.

 When finished, the building was praised, both by the public and the press, which described it as an "imposing, magnificent edifice" and that its "simplified Neo-Byzantine style fits into the sacral area of Belgrade".

 Complex

 Chapel

-In the inner yard, east of the building, there is a chapel dedicated to Saint Symeon the Myrrh-streaming, with the large dome above it.
+In the inner yard, east of the building, there is a chapel dedicated to Saint Simeon the Myroblyte, with the large dome above it.
 In the chapel there is a woodcut iconostasis, made by the masters from Ohrid, with the icons painted by Predojević in 1935.

 Museum

 The Museum of the Serbian Orthodox Church is situated in the northern block of the building.
 Its rich collection has a significant religious, cultural and historical value.
 Though majority of the preparatory work has been done by the Patriarch Varnava and professor Radoslav Grujić, the museum was officially open during the tenure of Patriarch Vikentije II in 1954.
 Bulk of the exhibits comes from the churches and monasteries in Syrmia and Fruška Gora which were looted by the Ustaše during the World War II.
 The exhibits were returned from Zagreb after the war.

-The collection consists of the religious paintings, portraits of the church dignitaries, old Serbian engravings, handwritten and printed srbuljas, numerous chasubles, sacral objects, votive offerings, religious embroideries, seals, historical documents, etc. The most valuable artifacts include the rich collection of Byzantine-style icons from the period of Ottoman rule, the robe of Prince Lazar with his heraldic mark on the buttons (a helmet with the ox horns), the shroud of King Milutin and a glass donated to the Mileševa monastery by Ivan the Terrible in 1558 (his grandmother was Serbian noble Ana Jakšić).
+The collection consists of the religious paintings, portraits of the church dignitaries, old Serbian engravings, handwritten and printed srbuljas, numerous chasubles, sacral objects, votive offerings, religious embroideries, seals, historical documents, etc. The most valuable artifacts include the rich collection of Byzantine-style icons from the period of Ottoman rule, the robe of Prince Lazar with his heraldic mark on the buttons (a helmet with the ox horns), the shroud of King Milutin and a glass donated to the Mileševa Monastery monastery by Ivan the Terrible in 1558 (his grandmother was Serbian noble Ana Jakšić).

 Library

-The Library of the Patriarchate occupies the central south part of the edifice.
+The Library of the Serbian Orthodox Church occupies the central south part of the edifice.
 Its collection is the oldest library in Serbia.
-Some of the books originate from the period of the Patriarch Arsenije III Čarnojević, who took them with him from the Patriarchate of Peć when the Great Migrations of the Serbs from Kosovo began in 1690.
+Some of the books originate from the period of the Patriarch Arsenije III Čarnojević, who took them with him from the Patriarchate of Peć monastery when the Great Migrations of the Serbs from Kosovo began in 1690.